Cyfamod-Technologies/School-Mgt-System/README.md

 php artisan key:generate

-# import school.sql to your database then connect your env db details to your db
+# import sch.sql to your database then connect your env db details to your db